The following are quotes from various resources to help those who are preparing for marriage. We pray they will be helpful.

 • We go to school and teachers teach us to read and write but nobody teaches us about the purposeful commitment and intentionality it takes to make our marriages healthy and sustain love over a lifetime.
 Most people seem to think love should “naturally” sustain itself as it did during the beginning of our relationship with each other —but that just isn’t realistic.
 (Cindy Wright)

 • It’s as simple as this: You can pay now or pay later.
 You can do the long and rewarding work of talking about your histories —where you come from and what you expect —or you can wait until those issues just show up.
 And they will show up.
 A friend of ours who has been married about 3 months told me today at lunch that even though he and his wife spent a lot of time talking about expectations and histories, they still have issues that surface from time to time.
 But they’re more like “aha” moments that remind them of some basic things they already know are true.
 He said those things are easier to handle because they already know so much about where they come from.
-(From the book, Great Expectations… An interactive Guide to Your First Year of Marriage by Toben and Joanne Heim)
+(Toben and Joanne Heim, from their book, Great Expectations)

 • Most people believe they know how to drive a car when they turn 16, yet the government requires that they take a test to ensure they know the rules of the road for the safety of the general public.
 Research has proven that if couples learn certain skills such as conflict resolution, effective communication, etc. they stand a significantly better chance of having a healthy, lasting marriage.